-Will My Existing Email Accounts Be Transferred Over As Well?
+Will My Existing Email Accounts Be Transferred Over Too?

-If your previous hosting company uses cPanel and you are transferring to a HostGator account with cPanel, then we can migrate your current email boxes and messages.
+If your previous hosting company uses cPanel and migrating to a HostGator account with cPanel, then we can migrate your current email boxes and messages.

-If you are transferring to HostGator from a non-cPanel account we cannot guarantee that we can transfer your email.
+If you migrate to HostGator from a non-cPanel account, we cannot guarantee that we can migrate your email.
 For more information, see:

 HostGator servers that come with or have the option to install cPanel: